-In Fig.~\ref{fig:6} and \ref{fig:7}, we show the behaviour of the ratio of the number of order intervals $N_j$ for $j>0$ to the number of links $N_0$, with the linking fraction $\tilde{p}$.
-We consider three different filling fractions $\vq$ with $n\approx 400$ in Fig.~\ref{fig:6}.
+We now present some numerical evidence that supports the idea suggested in \cite{carlip} that our link action result may be relevant to leading order for KR orders even for the {BDG} action. {We generate an ensemble of naturally labelled $3$-{\pql} orders with different filling fractions $\vq$ including $\vq_{kr} = (1/4,1/2,1/4)$.
 The orders for each $\vq$ are generated by randomly choosing the links for a given linking fraction $\tilde{p}$.
-The choice $\vq_{kr}$ (in blue) includes the KR orders for which $\tilde{p}\sim 1/2$.
-The ratios $\langle N_j/N_0\rangle$ for $j=1,2,3$ can be seen to go to zero rapidly with $\tilde{p}$.
-In Fig.~\ref{fig:7} we show the same effect enhanced for a much larger $n$ of $4000$ with $\vq_{kr}$.
-0.1in We conclude by asking whether a similar type of suppression is possible for manifold-like orders with $d\neq 4+D$, where $D$ corresponds to some fixed internal Kaluza-Klein type dimension.
-Crucial to such a calculation is the identification of the appropriate subsets of $\Omega_n$.
+We examine the expectation values of the ratios of the $j$-element order interval $N_j$ for $j=1,2$ and $3$, to the links $N_0$ as a function of the linking fraction $\tilde{p}$.
+Typical KR orders have a linking fraction $\tilde{p}\sim 1/2$ and a filling fraction of $\vq_{kr}$.
+From Fig.~\ref{fig:6}, we see that as $ \tilde{p}$ approaches $ \frac{1}{2}$ from below, $\langle N_j/N_0\rangle\rightarrow 0$ for $j=1,2,3$, for all these choices of $q$, with the fastest decay for $\vq_{kr}$.
+Moreover, this behaviour improves substantially with $n$, as seen by comparing Fig.~\ref{fig:6} and \ref{fig:7}.
+This suggests that the BDG action for KR orders can be replaced by the link action.}

+Noting that the {BDG} action is linear in $N_i$, it is also of interest to see how non-linearities could affect our analysis.
+For a non-linear link action, any term proportional to $N_0^m=p^mn^{2m}$ with $m>1$ will dominate the $n^2$ order terms in the large $n$ limit, including the entropy, as is evident from Eqn.~\ref{finalpartfunc}.
+This gives a suppression for any choice of coefficient in the large $n$ limit, albeit not exponentially.
+This suggests that non-linear corrections to the {BDG} action could play an important role in entropy suppression in the deep quantum regime.
+This non-linearity must however give rise to the linear {BDG} action in the low energy limit of the theory.

+In CST, the full sample space $\Omega_n$ also contains causal sets which are approximated by continuum spacetimes of dimension $d\neq 4$.
+If, for example, Kaluza-Klein spacetimes of dimension $4+D$ are the right continuum approximation of CST in the low energy limit, one has to explain why causal sets which approximate spacetimes of other dimensions are suppressed.